 You’ve reached the end of your road and today You’re determined to end your life, right here at the beach.

-The deep rumble that comes from ferocious waves crashing into each other and producing frothy masses that disappear as quickly as they appear, fills the air.
+The deep rumble that comes from ferocious waves crashing into one another and producing frothy masses that disappear as quickly as they appear, fills the air.
 The super imposition of the water waves is just like that of the waves of problems in Your life.

 You’ve been rolling from one degree of sorrow to the other, one angry wave of pain tumbling into another, and you can just take no more.